jherforth/LuaLore/WIZARD_SYSTEM.md

 ### Black Wizard
 **Stats:** HP: 100-150 | Armor: 150 | Melee Damage: 3 (wizards rarely use melee)

-**Spell: Blindness** (Black Particles)
+**Spell: Blindness** (Black Circle Particles)
-- Creates swirling black particles that obscure vision for 10 seconds
+- Creates swirling black circle particles that obscure vision for 10 seconds
 - Particles zoom around the player's field of view making it hard to see
 - Multiple particle layers create a chaotic visual effect
 - Vision is heavily obscured but not completely blocked